drbrodix/KNX_TestGateway/README.md

 Winsock2 library is used to manage network sockets.
 UDP/IP is used for communication.

-Support of basic services are planned:
+Support of the following basic KNXnet/IP services are planned:

+- Core
     - Search
+    - Search Extended
     - Self-Description
     - Connect
     - Disconnect
     - Connection State
-- Search Extended
 - Tunneling
+    - Tunneling
+    - Tunneling Feature